 Everybody can use the internet and pretty much everybody does.
 However, there is a certain group that have shied away from anything computer related because they think they would have no idea how to use a computer or go online in their condo.
 You probably know already whom we're talking about: senior citizens.
 Now, we're not saying that all senior citizens can't use a computer or don't know how to turn one on.

-What we're saying is that a lot of senior citizens, who were born before every NXT condos had a computer in their home, don't want to be bothered to learn to go online and just act as if they can't.
+What we're saying is that a lot of senior citizens, who were born before every home had a computer, don't want to be bothered to learn to go online and just act as if they can't.
 You probably have someone in your family, such as your mom or grandpa, who just hisses when you tell them to get an e-mail address.
 The only way they want to communicate is over the phone or in person.
 E-mails have no part in their world.

 Most community centers have free classes that seniors can take that will give them internet training lessons that will teach them the basics about surfing the web.
-These classes will teach the basics when it comes to being safe online, how to open an e-mail address and send e-mails, how to use search engines to find information on topics such as mortgage brokers in Toronto or parcel shipping prices, and how to create a basic website, just to name a few.
+These classes will teach the basics when it comes to being safe online, how to open an e-mail address and send e-mails, how to use search engines to find information on topics such as pool opening service in London Ontario or money saving tips, and how to create a basic website, just to name a few.